 Reviewing your medicines

-Many pharmacies now offer a special discussion of your medicines.
-This is called a Medicines Use Review (MUR).
+Many pharmacies now offer a special discussion of your medicines called a Medicines Use Review (MUR).

-If you regularly collect medicines from your pharmacy, the pharmacist may ask you how you've been getting on with the medicine.
-If you're having problems, they can offer advice or advise you to see your GP if necessary.
+If you regularly collect medicines from your pharmacy, the pharmacist may ask you how you've been getting on with them.
+If you're having problems, they can offer advice or, if necessary, advise you to see your GP.

 "The MUR is a detailed chat with your pharmacist about the medicines you take," says Mehta.
 "You can talk about what you're taking, when you should be taking it, and any side effects you might be concerned about.
 It's especially useful for people who take a number of medicines."